jgrenat/elm-workshop/Step09/README.md

 ## Goal

-We now have the categories list as a `String`, but we need to it as a `List Category`.
+We now have the categories list as a `String`, but we need it as a `List Category`.
 That's exactly what we will achieve in this step!

 ## JSON Decoders